sjwilli6/sjwilli6.github.io/_posts/2023-07-20-Fourth_Post.md

 The conditionalPanel() method is unique to me in that I can change change plots or tables depending on the user checking a box within the app.
 Before this section, I would have had no idea where to begin in trying to create this operation.

-For example, on the most recent homework, I used this line of code in the server.R file:
+For example, on the most recent homework, I used this line of code in the server.R file.
+This produced the following graph with check boxes that would manipulate the graph details.

 ```
 if(input$conservation){